 - Perpetual Molt: Every time he teleports, he leaves behind a few black feathers, and he sheds a few during his combos in II.

 - Playing with Fire: Just because, though it's possibly an application of Evil Is Burning Hot.
 Alternately, it could be a reference to his infamous Super Nova attack.

-- Punch Clock Villain: Sephiroth's only interests are really in tormenting Cloud.
-He challenges Sora to a duel in Kingdom Hearts 2 to see if the keyblade would choose him to be it's new master if he won.
+- Punch-Clock Villain: Sephiroth's only interests are really in tormenting Cloud, otherwise he stays out of the conflicts of the real villains and has no interest in it.
+He challenges Sora to a duel in II to see if the keyblade would choose him to be its new master if he won.
 After essentially fighting to a draw and coming to a conclusion that only Cloud can actually kill him, he decides to no longer fight Sora.

 - A Sinister Clue: Subverted; he wields the Masamune with his right hand in the first game, but his left in the second.

 - Villainous Breakdown: Gameplay example; in both games, his fighting style becomes more frantic the less HP he has.
 When the battle starts, he fights by slowly walking towards Sora and swinging Masamune when it will hit, sticking to relatively simple attacks (and Flash in II).
-After he's taken a bit of damage, he starts running, hits a bit harder, and calls up Heartless Angel.
-A few more hits, and then he gets serious; he starts flying and pulls out his Black Materia.
+After he's taken a bit of damage, he starts running, hits a bit harder, and starts using Heartless Angel.
+A few more hits, and then he gets serious; he starts flying and dashing around, uses Meteor, and attacks much more rapidly.

 - Villain Respect: Right after Sora bests him, Sephiroth dusts himself off and compliments Sora's skills.